 - Massaman curry paste.
 Store-bought curry paste is perfectly fine to use, Mae Ploy and Maesri both make massaman curry paste.
 However, because it's not considered a "basic" curry like red, green or even yellow curry, so many stores will not carry it, especially if it's not an Asian grocery store.
 Fortunately, you can make a semi-homemade massaman paste by adding some spices to store bought red curry paste.
 If you like to DIY you can also make homemade massaman curry paste from scratch.

-- 2-3 Tbsp finely chopped palm sugar, or brown or granulated sugar.
+- Palm sugar, or substitute light brown sugar or granulated sugar

-- 1 small yellow onion, cut into 1 cm strips
+- Yellow onion, cut into 1 cm strips.

 Before you cook: Like all stews, this dish is better the next day after the flavors have had time to mingle.
 So if you can, make it a day in advanced!